Basis-Theory/basistheory-go/docs/PermissionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPermissionsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetRequest struct via the builder pattern

 Name | Type | Description  | Notes